This post is by Bernie Carr, apartmentprepper.com

 September is National Preparedness Month

-I think now is good time to top off your emergency supplies and avail yourself of all the sales going on.
+Natural disasters and other dangers can arise anytime, anywhere.
+I think now is good time to top off your emergency supplies and take advantage of deals for National Preparedness Month.

 Of course, you can always head to the grocery store.
-Back to school sales are still going on and a lot of portable foods for school lunches that can easily fit in an emergency kit are being sold at a reduced rate.
+Fall sales are now going on and a lot of portable foods for school lunches that can easily fit in an emergency kit are being sold at a reduced rate.

 So there you have it, lots of ways to improve your emergency preparedness regardless of finances.